TeamShadow/Tutorials/tutorials/source/polymorphism-casting.rst

 **Lines 2 and 4** both print  8.0 to the console.
 However, you may be wondering what the difference is, then, between how ``w`` and ``x`` were initialized. ``w`` is initialized with an **explicit cast** from a ``int`` to a ``double``.
 On the other hand, ``x`` is an example of an **implicit cast**; 8 becomes 8.0 when stored in a ``double``.

-Now, let’s look another example:
+Now, let's look another example:

 .. code-block:: shadow
     :linenos: